-American Bulldog Puppies unlike their English counterparts, are swifter and more agile.
+American Bulldog Puppies, unlike their English counterparts, are swifter and more agile.
 This is mainly due to their longer legs and raised body, which does not sit as close to the ground.
-However, the American Bulldog like the English bulldog are also stocky, weighing between 60 and 120 pounds.
-They have a more muscular build with long, thick, strong and straight front legs and thick, broad well-toned and muscled hind quarters.
+However, the American Bulldog, like the English bulldog, are also stocky, weighing between 60 and 120 pounds.
+They have a more muscular build with long, thick, strong and straight front legs and thick, broad, well-toned and muscled hind quarters.
 American bulldogs also have a similar facial structure to the English bulldog, with a large head, strong jaw, and sharp bite.

 I recommend that you seek a reputable breeder.

 Before buying a new bulldog or bulldog puppy, you might consider checking your local rescue.
-The cost of a rescued puppy is much lower and you will have the added bonus of saving a bulldog that is in a desperate need of a loving family and a new home.
+The cost of a rescued puppy is much lower, and you will have the added bonus of saving a bulldog that is in desperate need of a loving family and a new home.
 For more information on how to adopt a rescued bulldog and how to support and Empower Rescue, click here.

 Dr. Kraemer’s American bulldog Tip 5:

 As with other bulldogs, due to their shape and size, in combination with their many wrinkles and skin folds, American bulldogs are prone to several ailments, including neuronal ceroid lipofuscinoses (NCL or Batten’s disease), kidney and thyroid diseases, various orthopedic conditions, of which the most notable are hip dysplasia, elbow dysplasia, ACL injuries and medial patella luxation (MPL).